sgoulas/pdpProject/docs/DevelopmentDiary/September/September.md

 It was caused by the `material-ui` container component I was using in a wrong way.
 It had a "maxWidth" prop that by default was set to "lg" but what I actually needed was to set it to false explicitly to make the container fluid.

-So far in the project quite a few hiccups can be boiled down to "make sure you read the documentation and understand exactly what it is that you are using".
+So far in the project quite a few hiccups can be boiled down to "make sure you read the documentation and understand exactly what it is that you are using before you do use it".

+## 23 September 2021

+In the previous days I have been using material-ui's `Box` component in conjunction with external `.styles.ts` files.
+This is not something that I normally do.
+I prefer a singular styling approach and `Box` breaks it because it introduces inline styling, whereas up until now all they styles are defined in external files.
+The component's wide array of properties makes it very useful as a generic (or specialized) container.
+I have not used it before so this is the reason I opted to use it alongside external style files.
+In a real world scenario I would probably discuss it with my team and try to establish a usage pattern.
+Maybe only style on `Box` if it's paddings or margins to leverage the spacing properties?
+Only use it as a container instead of `div` tags?
+In the context of this project I use it to see how it turns out and how well it plays with my existing styling architecture.